openshift-metal3/dev-scripts/agent/docs/none-platform.md

 and compute machines.
 Users are also responsible for providing a load balancer infrastructure for the API and application ingress.

-In the context of dev-scripts, None platform requires these DNS records to be present in the 'ostestbm' network.
+In the context of dev-scripts and excluding SNO, None platform requires these DNS records to be present in the 'ostestbm' network.
 * api.<cluster_name>.<base_domain>
 * api-int.<cluster_name>.<base_domain> 'new'
 * *.apps.<cluster_name>.<base_domain>. 'new'

 All three names point to the load balancer's IP address.

-The DNS records are add to the ostestbm libvirt network by the enable_load_balancer() function in 'agent/05_agent_configure.sh'.
+The DNS records are added to the ostestbm libvirt network by the enable_load_balancer() function in 'agent/05_agent_configure.sh'.

 ````